vikumar01/CV_assignment_Hist_PCA/README.md

 d.
 Evaluate the performance of SSD and DFFS (i.e. illustrate when it works, and when it does not work).
 Example of test images for computing SSD and DFFS heat maps:

+Jupiter file contains the code and related outputs